YCPRadioTelescope/rtWebService/README.md

 # Radio telescope Webservice

-A  webService to retrieve data from the control room
+A  webService to retrieve data from the control room<br/>
+A visual representation of the endpoints and the objects associated can be seen [here](http://rtwebservice.us-east-1.elasticbeanstalk.com/api-docs/) using swagger.

 ## Getting Started